Personal Preparation

 Fitness

-A general fitness is necessary to enjoy the treks.
-On average you would expect to be walking for about 5-7 hours per day.
-The walking pace is slow to allow for altitude conditions and is broken up by plenty of rest stops and lunch.
-On climbs, the summit day is usually long with a 6-9 hour ascent followed by a 4-5 hour descent.
+A general level of fitness is essential to fully enjoy the treks.
+On average, you can expect to walk for about 5-7 hours each day.
+The walking pace is deliberately slow to accommodate the altitude, with plenty of rest stops and breaks for lunch.
+On summit days, be prepared for a longer climb, typically involving a 7-9 hour ascent followed by a 5-6 hour descent.

 First Aid